Send and receive data with webhooks

 Idempotency

-• you manually re-send the webhook within the UI
+• You manually re-send the webhook within the UI.

 Securely verify requests

-Always use the request’s raw body when constructing the hash.
 Do not use any transformations such as JSON.stringify() (Node.js) or json.dumps() (Python) as there are subtle differences between parsing libraries.

 Here’s an example of a validation function in Golang.